What Should I Do this Summer?

 Some summer programs that are held at selective colleges are themselves selective and may carry weight in the admissions process.
 These programs include the Stanford summer math camp and MITES at MIT.
 In most cases, though, you should consider the merits of the program much more heavily than the location at which it is held.
 In fact, many summer programs are run by third party vendors that simply use the host space and are not otherwise affiliated with the college.

-What if I need a break this summer?
+What if I need a break from academics this summer?

-Please take a break if you need one!
-Life is long, we hope, and it requires periods of rest.
-Ideally kids aren’t just hanging out watching YouTube all summer, but taking a break from academics to try out a new skill or work a job is a great way to take a vacation from the typical pace of life.
+I am a firm believer that life is not just about work.
+Ideally, kids aren’t just hanging out watching YouTube all summer, but taking a break from academics to try out a new skill or work a job is a great way to take a breather from the typical pace of life.
 One of my favorite types of summer activities is when students travel to their parent’s home country.
 They pick up language skills, deepen family relationships, and learn to appreciate a whole other way of experiencing the world.
+I have had many students not only travel but also volunteer in a home country for several weeks, and that can be incredibly rewarding.

 How do I demonstrate my interest/experience in a particular academic subject?

 Think about the summer plan in the context of what you want to do next.
-If you have a specific area of interest, academically or otherwise, this is an ideal time of year to dive deeper as you write the story you want an admissions office to read.
+If you have a specific area of interest, academically or otherwise, this is an ideal time of year to dive deeper as you write the story you want an admissions officer to read.
 You can take a course at a community college, volunteer, or create your own program.
-I have seen students do lots of creative things, and I think colleges are particularly impressed with self starters.
+I have seen students do lots of creative things, and my experience is that colleges are particularly impressed with self starters.
 Take these ideas for example:

-• Use your Girl Scouts Gold or Boy Scouts Eagle project to serve a need that matters to you
+Use your Girl Scouts Silver or Boy Scouts Eagle project to serve a need that matters to you

 Whatever you do, do what matters to you, and don’t be afraid to pursue your own path.
 The ideas above are just a jumping off point.
 Get out there and live your best life, through work, service, personal development, or helping your family.